Vorlonsoft/GradleMavenPush/README.md

-RELEASE_REPOSITORY_URL (defaults to Maven Central's or JCenter's staging server (depends on IS_JCENTER)) SNAPSHOT_REPOSITORY_URL (defaults to Maven Central's or JCenter's snapshot server (depends on IS_JCENTER)) POM_GENERATE_UNIQUE_SNAPSHOTS (default is "true") POM_PACKAGING (default is "aar" for Gradle Android Artifacts and "jar" for Gradle Java Artifacts) POM_ORG (default is "")
+RELEASE_REPOSITORY_URL (defaults to Maven Central's or JCenter's staging server (depends on IS_JCENTER)) SNAPSHOT_REPOSITORY_URL (defaults to Maven Central's or JCenter's snapshot server (depends on IS_JCENTER)) POM_GENERATE_UNIQUE_SNAPSHOTS (default is "true") POM_ORG (default is "")
 POM_ORG_URL (default is "")
 POM_LICENCE_DIST (default is "repo")